MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/notification-listener.md

         toBeRemoved.Remove(userNotification.Id);
     }

-    // Othwerise it's a new notification else
+    // Otherwise it's a new notification else
     {
         // Display it on the Wearable